Last updated: 2025 • 5 • 19

 - Fall in line and wait for your turn.
 Be courteous and respect other people’s time and space.

-- Parents and adults should supervise the children while inside the museum.
+- Do not leave children unattended.
+Parents and adults should supervise the children while inside the museum.

 - Respect the place.
 Do not litter or vandalize.